saucelabs/elemental-next/frontend/docs/updated-tips/4-work-with-multiple-windows/python.md

 slug: /python
 number: 4
 publish_date: 2016-11-14
 last_update:
   date: 2023-03-14
 tags:
   - "windows"
   - "multiple windows"
   - "new window"
 level: 2
 category:
   - remote
 language: python
 ---

-# How To Work with Multiple Windows
+# How to Work with Multiple Windows

 ## Intro

 This tip will explain how to work with multiple windows in Selenium and switch between them.

 Occasionally you'll run into a link or action in the application you're testing that will open a new window.
 In order to work with both the new and originating windows you'll need to switch between them.